 The costs of managing aquaculture activities in South Australia are partially recovered from industry.
 The PIRSA Cost Recovery Policy determines that 'Cost Recovery' broadly encompasses fees and charges related to the provision of government goods and services, which includes regulatory and information services.
-As part of the four-yearly cost recovery process, PIRSA Fisheries and Aquaculture consults with various industry sectors prior to the commencement of the program to establish the costs associated with regulating the industry according to the Act.
+As part of the four-yearly cost recovery process currently from 2019-20 to 2021-22, PIRSA Fisheries and Aquaculture consults with various industry sectors prior to the commencement of the program to establish the costs associated with regulating the industry according to the Act.
 Additional consultation is held with sectors where any significant changes to the programs occur.